 - Precancerous lesions

-Directed by Linda Stein, M.D., the Clinical Trials Unit is home to 6-12 ongoing clinical studies, investigating the safety and efficacy of new medications and innovative uses of currently available products.
+Directed by Linda Stein, M.D., the Clinical Trials Unit is home to more than 20 ongoing clinical studies, investigating the safety and efficacy of new medications and innovative uses of currently available products.
 Dr. Stein's contribution to pharmacologic research is demonstrated by her numerous publications in this area, and she has been recognized with numerous invited lectureships annually.
-Other clinical trial investigators include Holly Kerr, M.D. and Tor Shwayder, M.D.

 The HFH Department of Dermatology services a diverse population. takes pride in providing access to the latest and most innovative technology and procedures.
-Investigators David Ozog, M.D., Director of Cosmetics, and Iltefat Hamzavi, M.D., trained in advanced lasers, lead trials in a variety of laser and cosmetic therapies and ensure that research is ongoing within the department in all areas of procedural dermatology.
+Investigators trained in advanced lasers, lead trials in a variety of laser and cosmetic therapies and ensure that research is ongoing within the department in all areas of procedural dermatology.

 The Henry Ford Hospital Department of Dermatology serves a diverse population.
 Recognizing the nuances of properties of skin, nail, and hair diseases of people of color, a Multicultural Dermatology clinic was created in 2003 and a separate research program was subsequently established to encourage multicultural dermatologic research.
-Many department investigators are involved in multicultural research, including Iltefat Hamzavi, M.D., Henry Lim, M.D. and Raechele Gathers, M.D., amongst others.
-The department has made an extensive commitment to advancing vitiligo research and alopecia.
+Many department investigators are involved in multicultural research, including Iltefat Hamzavi, M.D., Henry Lim, M.D. and Richard Huggins, M.D., amongst others The department has made an extensive commitment to advancing vitiligo research and alopecia.
 We have now established the melanocyte-keratinocyte transplantation procedure as the result of a research study in multicultural dermatology.